JuliaGraphics/Luxor.jl/docs/src/images.md

 ## Placing images

-Luxor lets you place PNG and SVG images on the drawing:
+Luxor lets you place PNG and SVG images on the drawing.
+First, load an image:

-- load a PNG image using `readpng(filename)`
+- for PNG images, use `readpng(filename)`
-- load a PNG image using `readsvg(filename)`
+- for SVG imagesm use `readsvg(filename)`

 (JPEGs aren't supported.)

 Then use `placeimage()` to place the image by its top left corner at point `pt`.
 Access the image's dimensions with `.width` and `.height`.

+You can also place image matrices on drawings.

 ```@example
 using Luxor # hide